Lab: Sensor Change Detection

 Understanding How Your Sensor Changes

 Before you start trying to detect specific sensor change events, you should know what your sensor’s changes look like over time.
-You might want to start by viewing the change on an oscilloscope, or by using the Serial Plotter in the Arduino IDE Tools menu (command-shift-L), or a graphing program like the one shown in the WebSerial input to p5.js Lab or Serial input to Processing lab to understand how your sensors change.
+You might want to start by viewing the change on an oscilloscope, or by using the Serial Plotter in the Arduino IDE Tools menu (command-shift-L), or a graphing program like the one shown in the WebSerial input to p5.js Lab or Serial Output From Arduino to Processing lab to understand how your sensors change.
 Figure 7 shows a typical sensor change graph.

 Graphing a sensor in Processing.
 The drawing shows a graph in which the line is alternately rising and falling on a relatively smooth curve.